 Kipper’s birthday includes the familiar elements of a birthday celebration – invitations, balloons, cake and presents but the story is given an interesting twist with the wording of the invitations.
 Kipper’s friends, Tiger, Holly and Jake, join him for his birthday (they are all different breeds of dog) and they support him through his confusion.
 For me part of Kipper’s appeal is his naivety when trying to solve familiar problems, the reader is really involved in his thought process and supporting characters help him to come to a suitable conclusion.
 The story text is simple and the watercolour pictures are painted mainly on a white background.

 I have used Kipper’s Birthday in an Early Years’ classroom as part of a topic about celebrations.
-We have talked about birthday parties, made party invitations (including talking about how important it is to write the date!), written menus for birthday parties and with older children I have talked about the concept of yesterday, today and tomorrow.
-Kipper is such a loveable dog and the settings and situations of his adventures are familiar which makes the stories great to use in an Early Years’ classroom.
+We’ve talked about birthday parties, made party invitations (including talking about how important it is to write the date!), written birthday party menus and with older children I have talked about the concept of yesterday, today and tomorrow.
+Kipper is such a loveable dog and the settings and situations of his adventures are familiar which makes the stories great to use in an Early Years classroom.
 His books can be used for a wide range of topics, Kipper has helped me teach weather, colours and counting to name but a few.

 Kipper even has his own website where you can join him and his friends for fun and games.

 We have the Kipper story collection.
 As well as this story it also includes Kipper’s Toybox, another favourite of ours.